-- 1. Once you have selected your courses, register online using the web-based student access system (WebAdvisor) at www.stu.ca. - Confirm your registration by arranging payment of tuition fees by the published September deadline.
+- Once you have selected your courses, register online using the web-based student access system (WebAdvisor) at www.stu.ca. - Confirm your registration by arranging payment of tuition fees by the published September deadline.
 Without this confirmation, your registration in courses will be cancelled.
-For information on academic fees and regulations for payment, see Section Three: University Fees. - 3.
-During the first week of classes in September, continuing students will receive an ID validation sticker for the current academic year.
+For information on academic fees and regulations for payment, see Section Three: University Fees.